dlorent/teleport/docs/5.0/preview/database-access.md

 !!! tip
-    Single Teleport process can run multiple different services, for example multiple database access proxies as well as run other services such as SSH service and application access proxy.
+    Single Teleport process can run multiple different services, for example multiple database access proxies as well as run other services such an SSH service or an application access proxy.

 Start the database service: